Skip to main content

 Marie-Stella-Maris

 Reformation is an eco-conscious “triple-bottom-line” (see definitions at end of article) clothing brand founded by former model Yael Aflalo.
-The company is known for aggressively seeking to mathematically track the environmental impact of their clothing from the making of the materials to the finished product.
-On their website, under each of their products, you can find an exact number of pounds of emitted carbon dioxide, gallons of water used, and pounds of generated waste associated with each item.
+Reformation founder Yael Aflalo started her journey in the fashion industry with her first clothing line, Ya-Ya.
+The company is known for aggressively seeking to mathematically track the environmental impact of their clothing from the making of the materials to the finished product, a practice that began after Aflalo sold her first handmade skirts to Fred Segal in Los Angeles.
+A pivotal business trip to China changed Aflalo’s perspective on sustainable fashion, motivating her to create an eco-friendly clothing line.
+On their website, under each of their products, you can find an exact number of pounds of emitted carbon dioxide, gallons of water used, and pounds of generated waste associated with each item, showcasing their commitment to redefining fast fashion.
+The brand also incorporates reworked vintage dresses into their collections, emphasizing sustainability.
 While they acknowledge that they are not entirely “clean” they work to offset their negative environmental impact by investing in clean water solutions and purchasing landfill gas offsets, as well as other social initiatives.
+Reformation continues to expand into new categories, enhancing their product offerings while staying true to their mission. ( https://www.thereformation.com )

 Patagonia, a company familiar to many, is another example of a triple-bottom-line company.
-Unlike reformation, however, Patagonia’s social and environmental missions were added on post-conception.
+Unlike Reformation, however, Patagonia’s social and environmental missions were added on post-conception.
+Both brands are pioneers in eco fashion, with Patagonia and Reformation emphasizing sustainable practices and environmentally conscious production.
 Founder Yvon Chouinard, through his interests in outdoorsy activities like rock climbing and surfing, developed a profound respect for nature and thus nature preservation from a young age.
 The company started by accident when he began making his own climbing pitons and word of the quality got out to other climbers who began to purchase the pitons from Chouinard.
 Not until years after the foundation of Patagonia, did Chouinard notice that the pitons were actually destroying the rock walls, so, by 1970, he re-engineered them maintaining their effectiveness and quality while also preserving the integrity of the natural formations they were used on.
 From there, Chouinard would reinvent his company to focus heavily on social and environmental impact.
-Since, Patagonia has “donated over $89 million in cash to thousands of community-based groups working to create positive change for the planet in their own backyards” according to their site.
+Since, Patagonia has “donated over $89 million in cash to thousands of community-based groups working to create positive change for the planet in their own backyards” according to their site. ( https://www.patagonia.com/home/ )

 Image taken from patagonia.com as part of their “What if Running Could save a Rainforest” ad campaign.